azrulhasni/E2E_ML/README.md

 scorecard   0/1     1            0           88s
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--   Lets validate if our pod is running.
+-   Let us validate if our pod is running.
 Run the command

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 > kubectl get pods